sampsakuronen/cloudflare-ip-ranges/README.md

 ## Example usage

 For use in an Express environment please see [Express documentation on trust proxies](https://expressjs.com/en/guide/behind-proxies.html).

+It is recommended to use `setInterval` for updating the IP list periodically.

     const cloudflareIPRanges = require('cloudflare-ip-ranges')